AliceO2Group/DataDistribution/script/README.md

 ### Replaying recorded (Sub)TimeFrame data and DPL gateway configuration

   - Use `--data-source-dir` parameter to select the directory with (Sub)TimeFrame files previously recorded with StfBuilder or TfBuilder.
-  - Use `--dpl-channel` parameter to select name of the DPL channel, defined [here](datadist_standalone_chain.json#L47-L58), e.g. `--dpl-channel dpl-stf-channel`
+  - Use `--dpl-passthrough` to enable sending data to DPL workflows, defined [here](datadist_standalone_chain.json#L52-L55)

-FMQDevice channel configuration is in `script/rdatadist_standalone_chain.json`.
+FMQDevice channel configuration is in the file `script/datadist_standalone_chain.json`.
-If using CRU emulation mode of the `readout.exe` process, configuration of the emulator is read from `readout_cfg/readout_emu.cfg`.
+If using the CRU emulation mode of the `readout.exe` process, configuration of the emulator equipment is read from `readout_cfg/readout_emu.cfg`.

 `StfBuilder` component is used to read and inject previously recorded SubTimeFrames or TimeFrames (same file and data structure).